 Circle Time Area

 If you were to walk into our preschool, this is the first area you would see.
 This little area is our “circle time” area.
 Each student has their own carpet square with the first initial of their name.
-We gather here 3 times each day:
+We gather here a couple of times each day:

-- After everyone has settled in, we sing a Hello Song and work on their names again.
+- After everyone has settled in, we gather for a circle time to sing a Hello Song, talk about the weather, and the day of the week.

 Our classroom space is dividing into various learning centers.
 Since I am a big believer in play as a way of learning and developing young children’s minds, the children are free to work at a center as long as they want (this builds up how long our students are able to stay focused on task).
 For this reason, I don’t make students move centers on a time schedule.
 I do not restrict the number of students at each station either.
 Learning how to negotiate space, supplies, and time with our friends is such an important learning skill that preschoolers need to learn.
 Here are some of the centers we have available: